ABagger/Phaser3-Tutorial/README.md

 movement, a visible countdown timer, and about a dozen tweaks to things like rocket and scroll speed.

+You can play the game here: https://abagger.github.io/Super-Rocket-Patrol/

-As of 10/12 this project is still in progress
+As of 10/19 this project is still in progress

 # Changes yet to be made:
-- Start menu
-  - add startup sound
 - SFX & Music
-  - startup
   - select
 - Webpage
   - add stickynote w/ flavor text